-The audiologist may also perform otoscopy (physical examination of the outer ear and, ear canal and eardrum) and tympanometry (test of the middle ear) to determine the health of the ear canal and the middle ear.
+The audiologist will perform otoscopy (physical examination of the outer ear and, ear canal and eardrum) and may also perform tympanometry (test of the middle ear) to determine the health of the ear canal and the middle ear.

 Specialized tests exist for infants and young children, as well as children and adults with developmental and cognitive impairments.
 These more-specialized tests allow the audiologist to test the auditory system when the patient is not able to actively participate in the tests or evaluation.

 Visual reinforcement and conditioned play audiometry for children

 For children, it is important to have a diagnostic hearing evaluation whenever a hearing loss is suspected.
 It is the first step in identifying hearing loss and developing a treatment plan to improve academic and social success.